Unidata/LDM/log/simple-logging.md

 @section format Format of Log Messages

-Log messages sent to either the standard error stream or the LDM log file will have the following format:
+Log messages sent to either the standard error stream or the LDM log file by the simple implementation will have the following format:

 > _time_ _proc_ _level_ _loc_ _msg_